jtpaasch/assets/README.md

 That will rename all files by appending the md5 hash of the file.
 Files named in the form `<filename>.<extension>` become `<filename>.<md5-hash>.<extension>`.

-If you want to ignore files or directories, use `--ignore`, followed by a comma separated list of filenames.
-For insance:
+If you want to ignore files or directories, use `--ignore`, followed by a comma separated list of filenames (no spaces).
+For instance:

     $ assets . --ignore .git,.gitignore,dist